-ExHemplary Life: Hemp Lavender Willow Bark Muscle & Joint Body Butter
+- ExHemplary Life: Hemp Lavender Willow Bark Muscle & Joint Body Butter

-Due to differing concentrations of products, different health conditions, and a lack of human research, there is no one single answer to this question.
-Most users will apply CBD salves to their problem areas one-to-three times per day, however some will use them as often as every hour to find relief.
+Due to differing concentrations of products, different health conditions, and a lack of human research, there is no single answer to this question.
+Most users will apply CBD salves to their problem areas one-to-three times per day, however, some will use them as often as every hour to find relief.

 It is best to start with about three applications per day and adjust according to how your body and pain respond.